 I am also thinking, on this Holy Thursday, that if all water is holy, then what of the cold kitchen water on our feet?
 Could having our socks soaked by the waters of an expensive and inconvenient and so-far-still-unrepaired plumbing problem counts as a foot washing of sorts?
 Not in the most rigid sense to be sure, but I think we have already established that I do not have the most rigid belief system.
 What I can tell you is that despite the total cancellation of the beach vacation, and my persistent habit of skipping Holy Thursday services, I found myself this Holy Week standing in water in my bare feet, humbled and vulnerable and exposed, and this seems at least part of the message.
 Perhaps bidden or unbidden, we are cleansed by the water for the wait.

-Finally, maybe even if things are holey, even as things in the big world feel disastrous and things in our little worlds are ngreat either–what with us totally making things up as we go along, and driving each other crazy and sometimes losing it over little things and not really being able to string together prayers of more than three or four words at a time—maybe even then, the holes will let the light in.
+Maybe, even as things in the big world feel disastrous and things in our little worlds grow holey and messy—what with us totally making things up as we go along, and driving each other crazy and sometimes losing it over little things and not really being able to string together prayers of more than three or four words at a time—maybe even then, the holes will let the light in.
 Maybe the holes, and their holey and holy light, will be just enough for us to peek through, to see past the ongoing suffering of Good Fridays, and the ongoing, interminable wait of Holy Saturdays.

 And eventually, bring us all the way to the rising.

 My sister, Anita Feeley has been forwarding your blog to me & I really like them.
 I was hoping that you could put me on your list.